laurent85v/archuseriso/readme.md

 * Mate
 * Xfce

-'console template': english only, no persistence, options related to Xorg ignored.
+'console profile': english only, no persistence, options related to Xorg ignored.

 Hint for gr, rs, ru and ua with two keyboard layouts: press both `Shift keys` together for keyboard layout switch.